FranCDoc/Biomedical-Image-Processing/README.md

 # Biomedical Image Processing Algorithms
-Machine Learning algorithms for automatic detection and segmentation of anatomical structures in medical images.
+Algorithms for automatic detection and segmentation of anatomical structures in medical images.